bitExpert/phpstan-magento/README.md

 Magento: Magento 2.3.0 or higher

-PHPStan: PHPStan 1.12
+PHPStan: PHPStan 2.0 or higher

-If you are using a Magento version that requires an older version of PHPStan (e.g. 0.12.77),  you need to manually upgrade it before installing this extension. in your composer.json Change the PHPStan version to `~1.12` and run:
+If you are using a Magento version that requires an older version of PHPStan (e.g. 0.12.77),  you need to manually upgrade it before installing this extension. in your composer.json Change the PHPStan version to `~2.0` and run:

 ```
 composer update phpstan/phpstan --with-all-dependencies